codex-team/editor.js/docs/usage.md

 ## Shortcuts

-We are really appreciate shortcuts.
+We really appreciate shortcuts.
 So there are few presets.

 Action | Shortcut | Restrictions
 -- | -- | --